OpenVoiceOS/ovos-technical-manual/docs/index.md

 Welcome to the OVOS developer documentation

-if you are not looking to develop with OpenVoiceOS the [community-docs](https://openvoiceos.github.io/community-docs) might be more suitable for your needs

 ## Perspective

 OVOS aims to be a full voice operating system, a operating system needs many applications and frameworks, OVOS provides all the required tooling to integrate voice in your projects